onebeyond/rascal/README.md

   })
 })
 ```
-If you do not listen for the redeliveries_exceeded event rascal will nack the message without requeue and emit an error event instead, **leading to message loss** if you have not configured a dead letter exchange/queue.
+If you do not listen for the redeliveries_exceeded event rascal will nack the message without requeue **leading to message loss if you have not configured a dead letter exchange/queue**.

 Rascal provides three cache implementations: